Rentvesting Explained: A Smart Property Strategy

 Often, rentvesters will buy an investment property or multiple properties in rural or regional areas where house prices are typically lower than in cities.
 They will then rent a property in the CBD or inner-city suburbs where they can enjoy the benefits of a city lifestyle.

-For example, let’s say you could afford to buy in the inner-city and the mortgage repayments to do so were $3250 a month.
-Yet, if you were to rent a similar property in the same location it would cost you $1750.
-This would leave you with a ‘spare’ $1500 a month to invest.
+For example, you could afford to buy in the inner-city, and the mortgage repayments were $3250 a month.
+Yet, if you were to rent a similar property in the same location, it would cost you $1750.
+This would leave you a ‘spare’ $1500 a month to invest.

 Rentvesting gives you the best of both worlds.
 You can buy a property and rent it out to cover some or all of your mortgage repayment costs while continuing to rent the property where you live.
 You can also use the income generated from your investment property to support your rental costs.

-Before diving in, it’s important to note that future performance of any investment is not guaranteed.
-There are many things that can influence the market that you cannot predict – for example, a pandemic.
+Before proceeding, it’s paramount to understand that the future performance of any investment cannot be guaranteed.
+Many things can influence the market that you cannot predict – for example, a pandemic.
 This means there will always be a level of risk involved in investing.

 The key difference